 In the next column, from top to bottom, the following are shown:

-- date of activation of electricity supply: corresponds to the date of activation date of the supply and/or contractual conditions;
+- date of activation of electricity supply: it corresponds to the date of activation date of the supply and/or contractual conditions;

 - supply voltage, which in most cases is 220 (single-phase volt);